originphp/framework/README.md

 to access the bash terminal
 `docker-compose run app bash`

-Remember if you wish to make changes to docker container that persist, you will need to adjust the docker files.
+Remember, if you wish to make changes to docker container that persist, you will need to adjust the docker files.
 An example of this would be adding a php extension which is not included.
 A full list can be found by examining the Dockerfile.

-to access MySql client from within bash (you must say MySql as host) `mysql -h mysql -uroot -p`
+to access MySql client from within bash.
+You must put db as host, as in the docker setup MySql is a separate container.
+`mysql -h db -uroot -p`

 The MySql password is set in the `docker-compose.yml` file.

-The docker container MySql server can be accessed using `localhost` and port `3306`, with any database management application.
-Mac users can use [Sequel Pro](https://www.sequelpro.com/).
-Windows users can use [HeidiSql](https://www.heidisql.com/).